hackerb9/vt340test/docs/standards/README.md

 sequences may reduce their capability to interchange data subsequently._
 </blockquote>

-Which is not to say that DEC was nefarious or acting contrary to the standards bodies.
-They certainly worked with ECMA/ISO and it was their Multilingual Character Set which later became standardized as Latin-1.

 #### Could DEC have used standard character sets?

 On the surface, it looks like some of DEC's standards-_compliant_ non-standard character sets could have been replaced with ones that are actually in the International Registry.
+However, they had features that were not in any of the standards.

 DEC Technical, for example, is very similar to the IR's [Technical Set](IR143-Technical-Set.pdf), released in 1988.